Q: What is AP VoteCast?

 Q: How does the AP VoteCast survey process work?

 A: Starting several days before Election Day and concluding as polls close, AP VoteCast interviews thousands of registered voters in English and Spanish.

 The AP VoteCast questionnaires asks a standard set of demographic questions, such as age, race and ethnicity, education level and income.
 It also includes a series of opinion questions, seeking details on what issues voters care most about, their thoughts on the direction of the country and their opinion on a variety of topics that are specific to their state.
-The questionnaire also asks for whom voters cast a ballot for U.S. Senate and governor, as well as the party of their candidate of choice for U.S. House.
-Every four years, the survey also asks about the race for president.
+The questionnaire also asks for whom voters cast a ballot for president, U.S. Senate and governor, as well as the party of their candidate of choice for U.S. House.

 NORC then employs an innovative statistical calibration methodology to combine the random sample surveys of registered voters with the poll conducted via online panels.
 In doing so, AP VoteCast gets the best of both approaches.
 It delivers the accuracy of a survey conducted with a random sample, but also provides the research depth of a survey that interviews tens of thousands.

 The final step in this process adjusts the AP VoteCast results with the actual vote count.
 Because of the large AP VoteCast sample, this process is completed in as many as 30 separate areas of a state, further adding to the survey’s ability to accurately reflect the opinions of voters.